lachesis/scallion/README.md

 Scallion is currently in alpha stage and under active development.
 Nevertheless, we feel that it is ready for use in generating tor hidden service private.
 Improvements are expected primarily in performance, user interface, and ease of installation, not in the overall algorithm used to generate keys.

+Scallion is available under the MIT licence.
+If you use code from this project in your own projects, we'd appreciate hearing about it at scallion@aftbit.com.

 Dependancies
 ------------
 You need OpenCL and relevant drivers installed and configured to use this program.
 Refer to your distribution's documentation.
 You also need openssl.
 For Windows, the prebuilt DLLs are included.
 The project has only been tested in x86 mode (although it will work fine on 64-bit computers with compatability libraries).